About This Site

 Blank search.
 Retrieve all the available items by clicking the Search button without specifying a keyword (same effect as clicking 'Browse')

 Click 'Advanced' to specify individual fields to search.
 The available searchable fields vary by collection.
 Click (+) to add a field, (-) to remove it.
 You can combine keywords with specific field searches.

 Some collections' Advanced Search link provides an option to search the collection using the library catalog instead of this site.
-The catalog may perform better for items with diacritics and other special characters, and also enables features like date sorting and relevance ranking.
+Your search experience may be better if you use this option.
+Benefits include:

 Working With Results

 From your search results, you do not have to start your search over again to refine the result set.
 This site uses "faceted navigation," which displays options on the left-hand side for refining a query one step at a time.

 The options on the side enable you to further narrow your result set

 Available options vary for each type of item.